sandrobl/locar.js/examples/README.md

 The Vite config for **build mode** is configured for deploying to GitHub Pages, so you will need to tweak it if you want to build and run the examples locally.

+For the A-Frame examples you will need a build of `locar-aframe.js`, version `0.0.4-pre2`.
+You may need to modify the location of the built tarball of `locar-aframe.js`.
+Please see the `package.json`.

 ## List of examples

 The examples are as follows: